dbrabon/file_adoption/README.md

 in each pass.

 The **Tracked Files** preview lists the tracked files found during the most recent scan using the configured ignore patterns.
+Previews display the last completed scan and may be outdated after changing settings until another scan runs.

 The **Directory Preview** section queries the `file_adoption_dir` table and groups results by their `ignore` flag into **Tracked** and **Ignored** lists.